Global Supply Chain Agreements: Force Majeure, Indemnification, Warranty, Termination, and Other Key Provisions

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will guide counsel on the potential supply chain challenges due to COVID-19.
+This CLE course will guide counsel on the potential supply chain challenges due to COVID-19.
 The panel will discuss the steps to take to mitigate these emerging risks.
 The panel will address supply chain contract issues, including whether COVID-19 falls under the force majeure clause, and offer practical tips if there is a supply chain disruption.
 Our panel will discuss practical guidance for structuring these terms and best practices as disputes arise.

 - Critical commercial terms in supply chain agreements